 Your donation helps Mano a Mano ship donated supplies from the US and distribute them in Bolivia, which:

-Mano a Mano's mission is to create partnerships with impoverished Bolivian communities that improve health and increase economic well-being.
+Mano a Mano's mission is “Partnering together – Hand in Hand – to transform the health and well-being of Bolivian communities in need.”
 Our projects focus on basic needs that improve many different components affecting a communities' quality of life.
-Every project we do is done in collaboration with the community; they are expected to contribute funding and volunteer labor, and they are responsible for co-administration of the project upon its completion.
+Every project we do is done in collaboration with the community; they approach Mano a Mano requesting projects they identify as priority needs, they are expected to contribute funding and volunteer labor, and they are responsible for co-administration of the project upon its completion.
 In this way we ensure that there is local support and that the project will last over the long-term.
-We have built more than 300 projects throughout Bolivia over the past decade, and every single one of these projects is still in operation today.
+We have built more than 300 projects throughout Bolivia over the past decade, and each of these projects is still in operation today.

 From our humble beginnings collecting surplus medical supplies with a volunteer staff of Joan and Segundo's friends and family in the US & Bolivia, we have now grown into constructing large-scale infrastructure projects throughout Bolivia, while continuing to ensure that each project is well-equipped and maintained, and that training and education are provided for as well.

 It takes a community and you are a huge part of that community.
 Your financial support is critical in making these projects that communities have dreamed about for years become a reality.
-Every pencil or notebook donated to a child in school, every wheelchair or pair of crutches given to a disabled Bolivian, can make a tremendous impact.
-Shipping and distributing donated supplies allows Mano a Mano to equip our projects that benefit hundreds of thousands of Bolivians each year, help out other groups in Bolivia working with those in need, and reduce waste in the US.
+Every pencil or notebook donated to a child in school, every wheelchair or pair of crutches given to a Bolivian with physical limitations, can make a tremendous impact.
+Shipping and distributing donated supplies allows Mano a Mano to equip our projects that benefit hundreds of thousands of Bolivians each year, help out other groups in Bolivia working with those in need, support nonprofits and individuals in the Twin Cities community, and reduce waste in the US.

 Please feel free to contact us with any questions (email@example.com).